 Today's investors, boards and senior business leaders are driving superior results for their organizations by focusing on sustainable human capital practices that combine human capital strategy, healthy company culture and a differentiated Talent Value Proposition to create a superior talent experience.
 Key elements include: alignment between human capital strategy and business strategy; a culture that promotes workplace dignity; a talent value proposition focused on purpose, people, work and Total Rewards; a modernized Total Rewards portfolio that includes pay, benefits, careers and wellbeing; and the adoption of sustainable human capital metrics.

 In this session, learn why achieving sustainable human capital is a critical part of today's business strategy; how it is helping organizations improve the overall wellbeing, engagement, and productivity of talent; and what organizations can do to track their progress toward a superior talent experience and operational excellence through the use of sustainable human capital measures.

-SPEAKERS:John Bremen is a recognized global business leader, C-suite and board consultant, and thought leader on the future of human capital, purpose-driven organizations, and the modernization of human resources and Total Rewards programs.
+ABOUT THE PRESENTERS:John Bremen is a recognized global business leader, C-suite and board consultant, and thought leader on the future of human capital, purpose-driven organizations, and the modernization of human resources and Total Rewards programs.
 He serves as Managing Director, Human Capital & Benefits, as well as global co-leader of Health & Benefits.

 Amy DeVylder Levanat is a Director in Willis Towers Watson’s Human Capital & Benefits segment, and is co-founder of Willis Towers Watson’s CHRO Thinking Ahead Group – a forum for innovative, disruptive, and early-adopter CHROs to share findings, conduct research, and prioritize and collaborate on topics that are driving their global human capital business agenda.